-- 2 tablespoons butter
+- 1 tablespoons butter

-- 1 cup heavy cream
+- 2 cups heavy cream

-- 1/2 teaspoon salt
+- ¼ teaspoon salt

-- 3 tablespoons dijon mustard
+- 1 ½ tablespoons dijon mustard

-- 1 teaspoon dried tarragon leaves
+- 1 teaspoon fresh tarragon leaves finely chopped

 - Cook garlic in melted butter in large pot over medium heat until golden.

-- Reduce heat to low and simmer for about 5-10 minutes; stirring occasionally.
+- Stir in chopped broccoli and celery.
+Return to boil.
+Reduce heat to low and simmer for about 5-10 minutes; stirring occasionally.

-Note on Nutritional Information
+Notes on Nutritional Information

 Nutritional information for the recipe is provided as a courtesy and is approximate only.
 We cannot guarantee the accuracy of the nutritional information given for any recipe on this site.
 Erythritol carbs are not included in carb counts as it has been shown not to impact blood sugar.
 Net carbs are the total carbs minus fiber.